Only known roadworthy example

 This particular example was sold on the 20th of August 1924 to a Mr George Birbeck, as documented in the original RF12 registration book included in the file.

 The current custodian purchased the PM from The Automobile Magazine in August 2013 and instructed a complete restoration at immense cost, which we are told included work to the engine, gearbox, clutch, starter motor, carburettor and magneto, together with the fitting of new brake drums and linings.
 The bodywork has also been restored and the motor car is equipped with a new hood and new upholstery.

-The history file contains the aforesaid RF12 registration book, two RF60s, an RF60A and the current V5C registration certificate, together with a large quantity of invoices, correspondence, technical data, copies of road test reports (including ‘The Autocar’, ‘The Light Car and Cycle Car’ and ‘The Auto’), a photocopy of an original French sales brochure, starting instructions and an original handbook for the very similar ‘Type MY’ and the July 1997 edition of The Automobile, in which NT 4912 is featured.
+The history file contains the aforesaid RF12 registration book, two RF60s, an RF60A and the current V5C registration certificate, together with a large quantity of invoices, correspondence, technical data, copies of road test reports (including ‘The Autocar’, ‘The Light Car and Cycle Car’ and ‘The Auto’), a photocopy of an original French sales brochure, starting instructions, an original handbook for the very similar ‘Type MY’ and the July 1997 edition of The Automobile, in which NT 4912 is featured.

 We understand there to be only one other (unrestored) Type PM in the UK at present, making this charming example a very rare and desirable motor car.